gdotdesign/elm-ui/Readme.md

 - [x] Ui.Image - An image that fades when loaded
 - [x] Ui.InplaceInput - An input that can be edited in place (display and form view with a save button)
 - [x] Ui.Input - Basic input component
+- [x] Ui.Modal - A base for modal dialogs
+- [x] Ui.NotificationCenter - A component for displaying messages to the user
 - [x] Ui.NumberPad - An interface for providing number values (like a calculator or lock screen)
 - [x] Ui.NumberRange - An interface for maniuplating a number value by dragging
 - [x] Ui.Pager - A pager component